 Towards the end of Lent you may notice purple cloths draped over crucifixes, statues, and images of saints in your church.
 In some churches, these items are actually removed from the sanctuary altogether.

 This old custom of veiling religious images is a way of focusing on the penitential aspect of this liturgical season.
-It reminds us in a visual way that our faith is made possible only through the work of Christ in his suffering and death.
+It reminds us in a visual way that our faith is made possible only through the work of Christ in his suffering and death on the cross.

-The tradition is often practiced during the last two weeks before Easter, starting on Passion Sunday (the Sunday prior to Palm Sunday) and ending on Good Friday.
+The tradition is often practiced during the last two weeks before Easter, starting on Passion Sunday (now called the fifth Sunday of Lent, the Sunday prior to Palm Sunday) and ending on Good Friday.
 This time period was originally called Passiontide.
-Even though it is no longer called by this name as often, the tradition is still practiced in many places.
+Even though it is no longer officially called by this name, the tradition is still practiced in many places.

-Then, as in a dramatic unveiling, the images are again revealed to mark the end of the penitential season and the beginning of the joy of the Easter season and the hope that the Resurrection brings.
+Then, as in a dramatic unveiling, the holy images are again revealed at the Easter Vigil to mark the end of the penitential season.
+The joy of the Easter season and the hope of the Resurrection then come to the forefront.
 It is a beautiful custom that teaches us about the meaning of the liturgical seasons.

 Crosses and images veiled: Passion Sunday

 Cross revealed: Good Friday to emphasize Jesus bearing the Cross on that day

 Why: In covering the religious images during the height of Lent, all attention is centered on the Passion and death of Christ.
 This is why the only images NOT to be covered are the Stations of the Cross.